 We have also been running a café in Kathmandu (The Café with No Name) to bring sustainable income for the projects in the future.
-The café is a separate legal entity but was solely set up to fundraise for Our Sansar.
+The café is a separate legal entity but was solely set up to fundraise for Our Sahsar.
 The café has been a great platform for us to meet new volunteers and donors and to raise awareness about Our Sansar and also about the situation of street children in Nepal.
-Many visitors to the café donated a lot of clothes, stationery, toiletries and sports equipment for our boys - thus saving us a lot of money.
+Many visitors to the café donated clothes, stationery, toiletries and sports equipment for our boys - thus saving us a lot of money.
 The cafe has also provided work experience to our older boys from the children's home during their school holidays and they loved it.

-2017/18 was a fantastic year for us - extremely busy but really rewarding.
-We have advanced necessary work for the success of our Education, Street Children's Home and Day Care Centre projects.
+2018/19 was a fantastic year for us - extremely busy but really rewarding.
+We have advanced necess ary work for the success of Street Children's Home and Day Care Centre projects.
+We have also formed a great partnership with the local government to open a child helpline and now we can reach most children needing assistance in the district.
 We also delivered against a number of our objectives.
 And most importantly, we ensured that all the children we are assisting are happy and have great prospects in the future.
 There is still a lot of work to be done but I am confident that if we keep up our hard work, we will achieve all our objectives in the next year.